Designing the website to promote Quilly's social app and provide necessary resources for young women

 The goal of this redesign was to improve the interactivity of the website, increasing the amount of viewers to sign up for the waitlist to download the beta mobile application.
 With ambitions to scale across campuses and attract brand partnerships, the team knew they needed more than a visual facelift.

-I am the lead designer for website at Quilly.
+I am the lead web designer at Quilly.

 I joined Quilly as a UX/UI Designer early 2025 alongside a large team of ~8 entry level design interns.
 I support the design team across all aspects mainly with their website, but also as a consultant for the mobile application's design.